 Engineering an Empire

 Engineering an Empire is a must-watch for anybody interested in history or architecture, as the series provides an in-depth look into the minds of the world's greatest builders and engineers.
 The show combines intricate details of engineering and architecture with centuries of history, and presents the information in an informative and easily accessible manner, making it a winner for both casual and hardcore history buffs alike.

-Engineering an Empire is a series that is currently running and has 1 seasons (14 episodes).
-The series first aired on October 9, 2006.
+Engineering an Empire is a series that ran for 1 seasons (14 episodes) between October 9, 2006 and on History

+Engineering an Empire